git-jamil/devxhub_python/README.md

 # devxhub_python

-A custom CLI for generating Django projects with Cookiecutter templates.
+A custom CLI for generating Django projects with devxhub_python templates.

 ## Installation